-- 1. Place the vehicle in a well ventilated area and start the engine. - 2.
-Start the engine and let it run at idle speed until it reaches its operating temperature. - 3.
+- 1. Place the vehicle in a well ventilated area and start the engine. - Start the engine and let it run at idle speed until it reaches its operating temperature. - 3.
 Stop the engine. - 4.
 Remove the primary air intake silencer as follows: - 4.1 Remove LH side panel.
 Refer to CONTROLS, INSTRU-MENTS AND EQUIPMENT section. - 4.2 Remove drive belt guard.
 Refer to CONTROLS, INSTRU-MENTS AND EQUIPMENT section. - 4.3 Lift tab on rear section of connector tube. - 4.4 Twist tube adapter counter clockwise and pull it off the primary silencer slightly.

-TYPICAL Step 1: Lift tab Step 2: Twist adapter Step 3: Pull off 4.5 Press locking tab securing the primary air intake silencer and pull silencer out of adapter plate.
+Step 1: Lift tab

+Step 2: Twist adapter

+Step 3: Pull off

+4.5 Press locking tab securing the primary air intake silencer and pull silencer out of adapter plate.

-1. Primary air intake silencer
+- 1. Primary air intake silencer

-2. Primary intake silencer locking tab
+- 2. Primary intake silencer locking tab

-- 5. Restart engine and run at idle speed. - 6.
-Inject storage oil into each carburetor/throttle body until the engine stalls, or until a sufficient quantity of oil has entered the engine (approximately half a can). - 7.
-With the engine stopped, remove the spark plugs and spray XPS STORAGE OIL (EXCEPT U.S. COUNTRY) (P/N 413 711 600) or XPS STORAGE OIL (U.S. COUN-TRY ONLY) (P/N 413 711 900) into each cylinder. - 8.
-Slowly crank engine 2 or 3 revolutions to lubricate cylinders. - 9.
+- 5. Restart engine and run at idle speed.

+- Inject storage oil into each carburetor/throttle body until the engine stalls, or until a sufficient quantity of oil has entered the engine (approximately half a can).

+- With the engine stopped, remove the spark plugs and spray recommended storage oil in each cylinder.

+- 8. Slowly crank engine 2 or 3 revolutions to lubricate cylinders. - 9.
 Reinstall spark plugs and primary air intake silencer.